Doveymd/100-days-of-code/log.md

 **Link(s) to work**:http://codepen.io/Doveymd/full/OWJoVG/

-Day5:Jan 8 2017
+### Day5:Jan 8 2017

-Today's Progress: Started the portfolio.
+**Today's Progress**: Started the portfolio.
 It is just the basic layout.

-Thoughts I look forward to tackling each section at a time.
+**Thoughts** I look forward to tackling each section at a time.
 My goal is to finish on section each day at least (Hopefully more).

+**Link(s) to work**:http://codepen.io/Doveymd/full/OWJoVG/

+### Day6:Jan 9 2017

+**Today's Progress**:  Got the buttons on portfolio to work!I used bootstraps buttons for the links to my social media.
+I used CSS for the text right before the buttons.
+Have to admit, I like the way they look.

+**Thoughts** Tomorrow I will play with the thumb nails.
+I am not even sure where to begin.

-Link(s) to work:http://codepen.io/Doveymd/full/OWJoVG/
+**Link(s) to work**:http://codepen.io/Doveymd/full/OWJoVG/